-To customize the general program configuration of Designer, open the Options dialog which is accessible from your File tab.
+To customize the general program configuration of Desktop designer, open the Options dialog which is accessible from your File tab.

-Designer configuration options are grouped on the following tabs:
+Desktop designer configuration options are grouped on the following tabs:

 - Folders: allows you to set the default locations for storing the labels and picture files. - Language: selects the user interface language.
 Select the preferred language from the listed options.